silnrsi/pysilfont/docs/feaextensions.md

 ##### if

-The `if` substatement evaluates the given expression and only executes following substatements if the evaluation results in True.
-The structure is:
+The `if` substatement consists of an expression and a block of statements. `if` substatements only make sense at the end of a sequence of substatements and are executed at the end of the `do` statement, in the order they occur but after all other `for` and `let` substatements.
+The expression is calculated and if the result is True then the _statements_ are expanded using variable expansion.

-`if` _expression_ `;`
+`if` _expression_ `;` `{` _statements_ `}`

+There can be multiple `if` substatements, each with their own block, in a `do` statement.

 #### Examples